-The actual reference voltage supply to the A/D converter can be supplied from the positive power supply, $V{DD}$ , or an external reference source supplied on pin VREF, determined by the SAVRS1~ SAVRS0 bits in the SADC1 register.
-When the SAVRS1~SAVRS0 bits are set to "01", the A/D converter reference voltage will come from the internal A/D converter power $V{DD}$ .
-Otherwise, if the SAVRS1~SAVRS0 bits are set to any other value except "01", the A/D converter reference voltage will come from the VREF pin.
-When the VREF pin is selected as the reference voltage supply pin, the relevant pin-shared control bits should first be properly configured to enable the VREF pin function as it is pin-shared with other functions.
-However, if the internal A/D converter power is selected as the reference voltage, the VREF pin must not be configured as the reference voltage input function to avoid the internal connection between the VREF pin to A/D converter power $V{DD}$ .
+The actual reference voltage supply to the A/D converter can be supplied from the positive power supply, V{DD} , or an external reference source supplied on pin VREF, determined by the SAVRS1~SAVRS0 bits in the SADC1 register.
+When the SAVRS1~SAVRS0 bits are set to "01", the A/D converter reference voltage will come from the internal A/D converter power V{DD} .
+Otherwise, if the SAVRS1~SAVRS0 bits are set to any other value except "01", the A/D converter reference voltage will come from the VREF pin is selected as the reference voltage supply pin, the relevant pin-shared control bits should first be properly configured to enable the VREF pin function as it is pin-shared with other functions.
+However, if the internal A/D converter power is selected as the reference voltage input function to avoid the internal connection between the VREF pin to A/D converter power V{DD}.